 import board import digitalio import gamepad import time B_UP = 1 << 0 B_DOWN = 1 << 1 pad = gamepad.GamePad( digitalio.DigitalInOut(board.D10), digitalio.DigitalInOut(board.D11), ) y = 0 while True: buttons = pad.get_pressed() if buttons & B_UP: y -= 1 print(y) elif buttons & B_DOWN: y += 1 print(y) time.sleep(0.1) while buttons: # Wait for all buttons to be released. buttons = pad.get_pressed() time.sleep(0.1)

 GamePad([b1[, b2[, b3[, b4[, b5[, b6[, b7[, b8]]]]]]]])¶

 Initializes button scanning routines.

-DigitalInOutobjects, which immediately get switched to input with a pull-up, (unless they already were set to pull-down, in which case they remain so), and then scanned regularly for button presses.
+DigitalInOutobjects, which immediately get switched to input with a pull-up, and then scanned regularly for button presses.
 The order is the same as the order of bits returned by the

 get_pressedfunction.
 You can re-initialize it with different keys, then the new object will replace the previous one.